 And most copy doesn’t do it.

 Which is why most copy gets weak results.

-Persuasive writing needs a strong call to action
+1. Persuasive writing needs a strong call to action

 The advice to “always ask them” has been turned into a heroic-sounding marketing term called the call to action, as if trumpets were sounding and prospects were marching off to war just because you inserted a couple of words at the end of your copy.

-The term might sound a little bombastic.
-But the simple fact is, once you’ve gained your reader’s attention (with a great headline and a strong hook) and presented all the benefits she’ll get by taking the action you want, you still have one more hoop to jump through.
+But the fact is, once you’ve gained your reader’s attention (with great headline writing and a strong blog post introduction) and presented all of the benefits she’ll get by taking the action you want, you still have one more hoop to jump through.

 You need to tell your reader exactly what to do, how to do it, and that you want her to do it right now.

 For the first time, The Copyblogger methodology is now available to a select few clients.
 We know it works.
 We’ve been doing it since 2006.